-In early April, I got a chance to not only photograph and document the USC Techstars startup weekend, but be an active (and winning) participant in it.
+In early April, I got a chance to not only photograph and document the USC Techstars Startup Weekend but be an active (and winning) participant in it.
 Joining a team of strangers, coming up with an idea, getting our idea torn apart by mentors, and finally pitching our final product to judges all in the span of one weekend taught me so much about the entrepreneurial world and about myself.
-I want to share my experience and biggest takeaways from an unforgettable weekend made possible by Techstars and the USC Office of Research and Innovation.
+I wanted to share my experience and biggest takeaways from an unforgettable weekend made possible by Techstars and the USC Office of Research and Innovation.

 On April 5, Startup Weekend kicked off that evening with introductions by Techstars and an overview of what was to come.
 I’d never used a professional camera before, so I spent much of this time getting used to my new role as a photographer.
 Luckily, I was joined by a crew of professional photographers from the USC School of Cinematic Arts who I was able to shadow (you can see all my photos from the weekend here).